Turkey's drone army explores African arms sales - ExBulletin

 Growing network

-“We care about the defense sector and our relationship with Africa,” board chairman Nail Olpak told AFP.
+“We care about the defense sector and our relationship with Africa,” said the chairman of the board.
+Olpak Nails Recount AFP.

 “But I would like to stress that if we think of the defense sector only as weapons, rockets, rifles, tanks and rifles, that would be wrong.”